ArminJo/PWMMotorControl/README.md

 The steps 1 to 4 are first executed with turn in place, then with turn forward, since the values for both are different, so you must press the stop button twice for a complete calibration.

 ## [RobotCarBlueDisplay](https://github.com/ArminJo/Arduino-RobotCar)
-Requires also the Arduino library [BlueDisplay](https://github.com/ArminJo/Arduino-BlueDisplay).
+Requires the Arduino library [BlueDisplay](https://github.com/ArminJo/Arduino-BlueDisplay).

 Enables autonomous driving of a 2 or 4 wheel car with an Arduino.<br/>
 To avoid obstacles a HC-SR04 Ultrasonic sensor mounted on a SG90 Servo continuously scans the environment.